Fr0sT-Brutal/Delphi_Compilers/README.md

   {$IFEND}
   ```

-  *Note*.
+  :information_source: **Note**.
 Version constants are actual for Delphi/RAD only.
 It is supposed that FPC users use fresh version so there's no need in checking the capabilities of its older versions.

 2. Check for compiler capability
    1. Traditional